cfaife/kafka/README.md

 ## Configuration

-Since we are using docker compose project there are some concepts to understand:
+Since we are running services in containers there are some concepts to understand:
 #### 1. KAFKA_LISTENERS: Where Kafka Binds and Listens

 Purpose: This configuration tells Kafka on which network interfaces and ports it should listen for incoming connections.